William Froude: Biography

 Froude also tested the "wave-line" theory of John Scott Russell.
 The model Raven had sharp lines in accordance with Scott Russell's theory.
 The Swan had fuller lines with blunt ends.
 Raven had less resistance at low speeds of the two, but Swan had less resistance at higher speeds.
 This showed that the "wave-line" theory was not as universal as claimed, and was the start of a better understanding of hull resistance.

 In 1877, he was commissioned by the Admiralty to produce a machine capable of absorbing and measuring the power of large naval engines.
 He invented and built the world's first water brake dynamometer, sometimes known as the hydraulic dynamometer.

-While on holiday as an official guest of the Royal Navy he died in Simonstown, South Africa, where he was buried with full naval honours.
+While on holiday as an official guest of the Royal Navy, he died in Simonstown, South Africa, where he was buried with full naval honours.

 He was the brother of James Anthony Froude, a historian, and Hurrell Froude, writer and priest.
 William was married to Catherine Henrietta Elizabeth Holdsworth, daughter of the Governor of Dartmouth Castle, mercantile magnate and member of Parliament Arthur Howe Holdsworth.

 His son Robert Edmund Froude, born in 1846, would go on to co-found Heenan & Froude Ltd in Birmingham.
-The company initially produced water brake dynamometers following from his father's design and later a range of dynamometers of various types.
-The Froude name as a trademark has been an element in a number of equity transitions and exists currently under the monomym "Froude," a group which comprises Froude, Inc. (USA) and Froude, Ltd. (UK).
+The company initially produced water brake dynamometers following his father's design and later a range of dynamometers of various types.
+The Froude name as a trademark has been an element in several equity transitions and exists currently under the monomym "Froude," a group which comprises Froude, Inc. (USA) and Froude, Ltd. (UK).
 Robert Froude would also further his father's theoretical work describing blade element theory in papers authored to the Royal Institution of Naval Architects.
 This included a description of momentum theory.
 Blade element theory and momentum theory would later be unified within the more comprehensive blade element momentum theory.

-He is the namesake of the William Froude Medal, awarded annually by the Royal Institute of Naval Architects to "an individual who has made a conspicuous contribution to naval architecture and/or shipbuilding".
+He is the namesake of the William Froude Medal, awarded annually by the Royal Institution of Naval Architects to "an individual who has made a conspicuous contribution to naval architecture and/or shipbuilding".